Collared trogon

-The collared trogon (Trogon collaris) is a near passerine bird in family Trogonidae, the quetzals and trogons.
+The collared trogon (Trogon collaris) is a species of bird in family Trogonidae, the quetzals and trogons.
 It is found in Mexico, throughout Central America, and in northern South America.

 Taxonomy and systematics

 The International Ornithological Committee (IOC) and the Clements taxonomy recognize these 10 subspecies of collared trogon.
 They treated T. c. aurantiiventris ("orange-bellied trogon") as a separate species until the late 2010s.